vicenteg/mapr-cluster-inventory/README.md

 This is an [Ansible](http://www.ansible.com) dynamic inventory script for [MapR Hadoop](http://www.mapr.com) clusters.

 The script connects to the MCS HTTP API and requests a node list.
 Using the configured service information, the script will automatically generate groups in the format ansible expects.
-You can use this script to dynamically create an inventory for your cluster at runtime.
-This enables things like this, against a cluster about which you have no prior knowledge:
+You can use this script to dynamically create an [ansible inventory](http://docs.ansible.com/intro_inventory.html) for your cluster at runtime.

+Dynamic inventory allows you to do stuff like this:

 ```
 ansible cldb -i mapr-cluster-inventory -m setup